ecoATM: Quick Cash for Old Cell Phones or Criminal Honeypot?

 Overall, it seems one’s level of satisfaction with ecoATM is wholly dependent on the offer the company makes: those who receive higher offers are happy to receive the cash, while those who receive low offers feel as though they’ve wasted their time.

-Next: How to Replace a Cracked Samsung Phone Screen
+Next: 3 Ways to Replace a Cracked Samsung Phone Screen (and What It Costs)